biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 Copy the font files in the newly creatd `fonts` folder.

-You can create a `font-family` by using the CSS `@font-face` selector.
+You can create a font family by using the CSS `@font-face` selector.
 Copy the following code in your `index.css` file.

 The `@font-face` selector has the following properties:
 * `font-family` through which you set the name of the family, and